A Fleeting GLIMPSE of N/O Enrichment at Cosmic Dawn: Evidence for Wolf Rayet N Stars in a z = 6.1 Galaxy: Conclusions

 \section{Conclusions}

-We have presented the first discovery of extreme nitrogen enrichment from Wolf Rayet nitrogen stars (WN) in the metal-poor ($\sim10\%\ Z_\odot$), high surface-density ($1.1\times10^4\ M_\odot$ pc$^{-2}$), high-redshift ($z=6.1025$), lensed galaxy RXCJ2248-ID3.
+We have presented a detailed enrichment scenario by WN stars that explains the extreme nitrogen enrichment in the metal-poor ($\sim10\%\ Z_\odot$), high surface-density ($1.34\times10^3\ M_\odot$ pc$^{-2}$), high-redshift ($z=6.1025$), lensed galaxy RXCJ2248-ID3.
 These measurements were made possible by exceptionally deep JWST/NIRSpec medium-resolution spectroscopy of RXCJ2248-ID3, obtained as part of the GLIMPSE-D survey.
-The unprecedented depth and S/N of the GLIMPSE-D spectrum allow spectral measurements typically limited to the nearby universe, including consistent broad components in the Balmer series and [\ion{O}{3}] \W4364 and \W\W4960,5008 lines, faint [\ion{Ar}{4}] \W\W4713,4741 emission, and signatures of WR stars.
-Specifically, we detected emission characteristic of WN-type stars, including strong \ion{N}{3}] \W4642 and broadened \ion{He}{2} \W1640 and \W4687 emission, marking RXCJ2248-ID3 as the most distant galaxy with direct WR features to date.
+The unprecedented depth and S/N of the GLIMPSE-D spectrum allow spectral measurements typically limited to the nearby Universe, including consistent broad components in the Balmer series and [\ion{O}{3}] \W4364 and \W\W4960,5008 lines, faint [\ion{Ar}{4}] \W\W4713,4741 emission, and signatures of WR stars.
+Specifically, we detected emission characteristic of WN-type stars, including strong \ion{N}{3} \W4642 and broadened \ion{He}{2} \W1640 and \W4687 emission, marking RXCJ2248-ID3 as the most distant galaxy to date with spectroscopic detections of WR stars.